Success on Pinterest

 - Links to related content on your site.
 Introduce them to more of your content they might like.
 For example, if you have a bread recipe that has gone viral, do you have more bread recipes on your site they might be interested in?
 Don’t assume they will use the search bar.
 Put a link in the post making it easy for them to click.

 - Ability to share your content.
 Pinterest users like to share and save for later.
-Make it easy for them by adding a simple plug in to your site listing all the social media channels you think your readers would like to share to.
-I’m a BIG fan of Social Warfare.
+Make it easy for them by adding a simple plug in to your site listing all the social media channels you think your readers would like to share too.

 - Easy access to your email list.
-Are they introduced to that email list through a pop up or sign up box.
+Are they introduced to that email list through a pop-up or sign up box.
 Have you created an awesome freebie for them to capture their email address?
 If not, put a small image in your sidebar encouraging them to click.
+(Related: How to leverage Pinterest to grow your email list)

 Knowing Your Audience

-First, it’s helpful to understand Pinterest traffic first.
+First, it’s helpful to understand Pinterest traffic.
 Pinterest traffic is slow, slow, slow, slow.
 Seriously, it’s the slowest moving social media platform on the planet.

 You want to watch traffic in chunks of 1 week, 1 month and 1 quarter.
 Looking at them from hour-to-hour or day to day is enough to drive you to drink.
 You won’t see the proper trends.
 What took off this week, last month, last quarter and as most who already look at analytics, the last 2 years.